rwxrob/notes/Kubernetes  upgrade strategy.md

 ## Procedures

 - Research new Kubernetes version
+	- Identify the version targeted (n-1)
+	- Are there immediate security concerns or requirements?
 	- Are there any breaking changes or deprecations?
 		- Documented changes
 		- Undocumented changes (source code diff perhaps)